 4. Fruit Juices and Citrus Fruits

 Are you a fan of a big glass of orange juice in the morning with half a grapefruit in order to start your day with a healthy dose of vitamin C as well as other vitamins and minerals?
 While fruit juices and citrus fruits contain a lot of antioxidants, vitamins, and minerals, they also contain a lot of citric acids.
 Not to mention, fruit juices often have sugar added to them in order to improve the taste.
 Both of these items can wreak havoc on your tooth’s enamel, causing it to slowly wear away.
 While you shouldn’t completely avoid citrus fruits, it’s important to limit your consumption.
-Our dentist in Melbourne, FL recommend eating these fruits seasonally in order to preserve your enamel.
+Our dentist in Melbourne, FL recommends eating these fruits seasonally in order to preserve your enamel.

-Do you love pickled foods, vinegar and oil-based salad dressings, sweet and sour sauce and even vinegar and salt potato chips?
+Do you love pickled foods, vinegar and oil-based salad dressings, sweet and sour sauce, and even vinegar and salt potato chips?
 Vinegar is an incredibly common condiment and ingredient.
 However, it’s also acidic.
 If you consume enough vinegar, it can wear away the enamel on your teeth.
 In order to maintain your tooth enamel and prevent cavities, you may want to consider limiting your consumption of vinegar and vinegar-containing foods.